-SIGHUP Causes the server to read named.conf and reload the database.
-SIGTERM Causes the server to clean up and exit.
+SIGHUP SIGTERM Causes the server to clean up and exit.
 SIGINT Causes the server to clean up and exit.

 3.4 Plugins

 Plugins are a mechanism to extend the functionality of named using dynamically loadable libraries.
 By using plugins, core server functionality can be kept simple for the majority of users; more complex code implementing optional features need only be installed by users that need those features.